 First of all, there are the minerals.
 High levels of calcium and magnesium can have detrimental effects both on your health, as well as on the condition of your property and possessions.
 People typically complain of dry, rough, itchy skin; dry, brittle hair and brittle nails.
 More seriously, some studies have linked hard water—i.e. water with too much calcium and magnesium—to heart disease.

-At the same time, these minerals cause deposits to build up on your plumbing fixtures, in the pipes and in appliances, causing blockages and often shortening their lifespan.
-Pots, pans and glassware is dull after washing, and laundry remains rough and grimy, no matter how many times you wash it.
+At the same time, these minerals cause deposits to build-up on your plumbing fixtures, in the pipes, and in appliances, causing blockages and often shortening their lifespan.
+Pots, pans, and glassware are dull after washing, and laundry remains rough and grimy, no matter how many times you wash it.

 The Solution: Water Purification and Conditioning